 Sometimes we want things to break . . .

 Breaking is not always a bad thing.
 With soda cans, for example, we want the rim around the opening to break before anything else.
 Have you ever had the pull tab break off before the can opens?
 Don't you hate it when that happens?
 Think of two different explanations for this kind of soda can failure.

 For obvious reasons, we want bridges to be strong and hold up to a many different environmental conditions.

 For more information on the Tacoma Narrows Bridge disaster, these online references are a good place to start:

 - Doole, S. and A. Champneys, date unknown.
-"Tacoma Narrows Bridge Disaster," Bristol Centre for Applied Nonlinear Mathematics, University of Bristol [accessed February 16, 2006] http://www.enm.bris.ac.uk/research/nonlinear/tacoma/tacoma.html.
+"Tacoma Narrows Bridge Disaster," Bristol Centre for Applied Nonlinear Mathematics, University of Bristol.
+Retrieved February 16, 2006 from http://www.enm.bris.ac.uk/research/nonlinear/tacoma/tacoma.html.

 - How do we figure out if a structure is going to break?

 - What are different structures made out of and what are their properties?